mahume/cliri/README.md

 CLI version of the infamously bad Apple Siri interface

 ## Getting Started
-1. Begin by typing in the following code into the command line:
+1. Begin by typing the following code into the command line:
 ```
 node liri.js
 ```